Latest

 Essential equipment

-Seasonally appropriate walking gear, including lighting (such as a headlamp or two).
+Suitable seasonal walking equipment, including lighting (such as a head torch or two each).

 Additional Information

-On the Tuesday of the report the forecast suggests that the icy conditions will continue, with temperatures on the summit below freezing throughout the period until the next report on Friday.
-Temperatures at the summit are forecast to be as low as -5˚C, feeling as low as -17˚C at times.
+On the Friday of the report the forecast suggests that the temperature on the summit will rise above freezing later on Friday, remaining above freezing throughout the period until the next planned report on Tuesday.
+The temperature at the summit is forecast to be as low as 3ºC (feeling like it is as low as -7ºC at times).

 Bwlch Glas